mbuesch/disktest/README.rst

 On Windows disktest can write to any file on any mounted storage media or raw disks.

-If your storage media under test is drive D, then the following command would write a test file on drive D and verify it:
+If your storage media under test is drive E, then the following command would write a test file on drive E and verify it:

 .. code:: sh